hamogu/doc/source/indetail/models.rst

 |marx| provides support for both extended and point sources, which can
 be either on or off–axis.
-The sources can have a flat energy spectrum or they can use an energy spectrum supplied by the user.
-For even more flexibility, |marx| has the ability to dynamically link to user-defined source models.
+The sources can have a flat energy spectrum or they can use an energy spectrum supplied by the user and in the next section we describe those options.
+Then, we explain the different models for the spatial distribution that these source can have on the sky.
 The following sources are currently available:

 - ``POINT``: Point Source
 - ``GAUSS``: Radially symmetric Gaussian